-Commit (from English "commit") in the context of the Git version control system is a key concept that means saving changes in the local repository.
+Commit (English "commit") in the context of the Git version control system is a key concept that means saving changes in the local repository.
 It is a kind of snapshot of the current state of the project, which includes changes in code, configuration files, documentation, and other resources.
-Each commit creates a new version of the project that can be restored or reviewed at any time.
+Each commit creates a new version of the project that can be restored or viewed at any moment.

-The word "commit" comes from English, where it means "to carry out," "to commit," "to make a decision," or "to fix."
+The word "commit" comes from the English language, where it means "to carry out," "to commit," "to decide," or "to fix."
 In the context of Git, this word reflects the essence of the process of fixing changes that become part of the project's history.
-This fixation is immutable, meaning that after a commit is created, its content remains constant, and it cannot be changed without creating a new commit (this is a simplified explanation, of course, it is possible to manipulate data and commits in various ways).
+This fixation is immutable, meaning that after a commit is created, its content remains constant, and it cannot be changed without creating a new commit (this is a simplified explanation, of course, data and commits can be manipulated in various ways).

 Git is a version control system (SCM, or Source Control Management) that was created by Linus Torvalds in 2005, initially for managing the development of the Linux kernel.
 Git is a distributed system that allows each developer to have a complete copy of the project's history on their computer.
 This provides high flexibility in working with code, the ability to work offline, and independence from a central server.